Skip to content. | Skip to navigation

 Reporting Requirements for Students and Employers While on OPT

-All students on OPT must report to the international student office at their former school:
+All students on OPT must report to the ISO of the school which processed their OPT request:

 • The name and address of their employer